ck4adventure/recipe_app_nextjs/FEATURES.md

 ## Completed Recipes App Features

-### Complex Ingredients
+### Auth0
-Currently, Ingredients are stored as text unique to the recipe.
+What do I want my auth routes to be?
+/recipes/admin

 ### Vercel Postgres
 Grrrr.
 That was a mess until I finally read the error message to the end to see that it was wanting a `POSTGRES_URL` and not the `PG_URL` as given to me by both the UI and CLI `vercel env pull` command.
 But in the end I have my postico connection, psql if I need it and my scripts to run for seeding.